 What Is CBD Isolate?

 CBD isolate is exactly how it sounds — isolated CBD.
 CBD isolate doesn’t contain any other compounds found in the hemp plant like flavonoids, terpenes, or other cannabinoids.
 While this might be someone’s preference, they likely won’t experience a similar outcome as they would with a broad-spectrum or full-spectrum CBD oil.
 CBD isolate is typically a higher concentration as well, but this doesn’t mean it is more beneficial or potent.
 In fact, creating CBD isolate requires even more processing to get to the finished product.

 Many companies infuse certain compounds back into the CBD formula, but this process takes the final product even farther from its roots.
 Here at HempFusion, we aim to keep our CBD as close to its natural state as possible, never isolating the CBD from its sibling plant compounds.

 It’s up to you, as the consumer, to decide what type of CBD you should take.
 Much of your decision is dependent on your lifestyle, beliefs, where you live, what type of work you do, and so on.
 Some people may not notice a difference between CBD isolate vs. full-spectrum CBD, and some may choose a broad-spectrum CBD over a full-spectrum CBD to take in more of the good without the 0.3% THC.

 There are likely plenty of factors driving your decision, so it’s best to educate yourself and then make an informed choice armed with the facts.
 Our biggest piece of advice when purchasing any type of CBD is to ensure it’s from a reputable brand that provides third-party, ISO-certified lab results so you can be sure of what you are consuming.
-HempFusion is committed to transparency and producing the highest-quality, broad-spectrum CBD products on the market, and we think you should never settle for less than the best.
+HempFusion is committed to transparency and producing the highest-quality, broad-spectrum, like CBD tinctures and capsules on the market, and we think you should never settle for less than the best.